LERCAutomation/DataBuffer-UserGuide/appendix/appendix.rst

     -->

     <!--
-    This config file contains all the variables used by the DataExtractor MapBasic tool.
+    This config file contains all the variables used by the DataBuffer MapBasic tool.

     The 'configuration' node is the 'root' node and signifies the start of the